UtkarshPathrabe/Machine-Learning-BITS-Pilani/Assignments/Machine Learning Assignment 2/Active Learning Assignment.md

 * When training is a costly process.
 * Better result for same amount of training since better data is used.

-How is better data chosen?
+How is Better Data chosen?
 --------------------------
 The learner queries for interesting data and asks an expert to label them.